mccarthy/phpFormProtect/README.txt

 phpFormProtect
 -----------------
-phpFormProtect is a rough port of CFFormProtect (http://cfformprotect.riaforge.org/) which protects forms from spammers in a way that doesn't annoy users.
-We found that when switching from ColdFusion to PHP, there wasn't anything similar.
-Many thanks to the folks at CFFormProtect, especially for fp.js, which is a copy of cffp.js.

-phpFormProtect works by running each submission through a number of tests, and then scoring the submission.
+phpFormProtect protects forms from spammers in a way that doesn't annoy users.
+It is an alternative to a CAPTCHA, and could also be used to prevent comment spam.
+It works by running each submission through a number of tests, and then scoring the submission.
 Any one of the tests by itself has flaws, but working together they provide a really good indicator of the spamminess of a given form submission.
 The last two tests by default cause failure based on the points assigned.
 This is easily configurable.

+This project is a port of CFFormProtect (http://cfformprotect.riaforge.org/).
+We found that when switching from ColdFusion to PHP, there wasn't anything similar.
+Many thanks to the folks at CFFormProtect, especially for fp.js, which is a copy of cffp.js.

 The tests are as follows:
 -Hidden Form Field - If hidden form field is filled in, this is an indicator of spam